Ardhanari/stationery/README.md

     AWS_SECRET_KEY_ID: <your AWS secret key ID>
     AWS_SECRET_ACCESS_KEY: <your AWS secret access key>

-Part of the code in repository is adapted to work either in development and in production.
+Part of the code in the repository is adapted to work either in development and in production.
 These parts make possible to have different settings for two environments and are wrapped in `if development, else` and development sources its value directly from variable `DEBUG`.
 If you set DEBUG to True during the development, remember to set it back to False when deploying.

 Migrate models using `python3 manage.py migrate`.